braze-inc/braze-docs/_docs/_hidden/private_betas/canvas_comments.md

 ## How to comment

 In order to leave a comment in a Canvas, you must save a step first.
 So, when creating a new Canvas, you must first save the Canvas a draft.
-Or, as you're adding steps to an existing Canvas, you must save or update the Canvas.
+Or, as you're adding steps to an existing Canvas, save or update the Canvas to begin commenting.

-To leave a comment, click the comment icon at the top of the Canvas.
-This will turn your cursor into a comment icon.
+To leave a comment, click the <i class="fas fa-comment"></i> comment icon at the top of the Canvas.
+This turns your cursor into a comment icon.
 Click the step you want to comment on.
 To revert your cursor, press the **Esc** key.

-To view an existing comment, open the sidebar or click the comment icon on a step.
+To view an existing comment, open the sidebar or select the <i class="fas fa-comment"></i> comment icon next to the step name.
 You can also reply to existing comments in a thread.

 ## Managing comments

-You can delete comments and threads you have created at the top right of a comment.
+You can delete comments and threads you have created by clicking the <i class="fa-solid fa-ellipsis-vertical"></i> menu icon in your comment.
 You won't be able to delete another user's comments or threads.
-However, anyone can resolve a comment by selecting the resolve option.
+However, anyone can resolve a comment by selecting **Resolve Thread**.

 Note that tagging users in comments and notifications for comments are not currently supported.